China says carrier tests in South China Sea going well

 The Liaoning has carried out more than 100 tests, including of its combat systems, and training tasks since early December, the official English-language China Daily said.

-"The Liaoning successfully performed several tests of the combat system today and organized for the first time comprehensive combat training," the newspaper cited the navy saying in a statement.
+"The Liaoning successfully performed several tests of the combat system today and organised for the first time comprehensive combat training," the newspaper cited the navy saying in a statement.

 "Through this operation, we tested the carrier's combat capability and tried the performance of its propulsion and seaworthiness."

-The mission has been characterized by "a large number of tests, rigorous standards, complicated circumstances as well as collaboration with multiple military units", it added.
+The mission has been characterised by "a large number of tests, rigorous standards, complicated circumstances as well as collaboration with multiple military units", it added.

 The carrier is being escorted by two destroyers and two frigates.